In this second part of the Apache Kafka Castle blog we contemplate the being or not being of Kafka Event Reprocessing, and speeding up time!

 Another consequence of using Kafka as a database is that with reprocessing and increasing window sizes storage requirements go up.
 For example for the same scenario as above, each broker needs 1TB of storage for an 11.6 day window.
 This is a realistic amount, but increasing the window size, producer rate, and message size would make this quickly unrealistic.
 In practice, the amount of data needed to be reprocessed would typically be more limited (e.g. to the last checkpoint for a cache), and the reprocessing may only need to be performed on derived topics that are potentially a lot smaller.

-When I returned to work after New Year I was surprised by the materialisation of a more modern looking “time machine” in the Instaclustr office.
+When I returned to work after New Year I was surprised by the materialization of a more modern-looking “time machine” in the Instaclustr office.
 I wonder how fast it goes?